JobExecutionListener in Spring Batch (Complete Guide with beforeJob & afterJob)

 >>> Ended at: 2025-04-21T14:30:14

-• Use ExecutionContext to pass data between beforeJob and afterJob.
+• Use ExecutionContext to pass values between before/after job or across steps.

 Conclusion